soodoku/mixed_signals/ReadMe.md

 We iterated over a list of all movies between 1950--2020 from Wikipedia and then scraped the Google Knowledge Panel using APIfy.
 The scripts and data are posted [here](https://github.com/NoahFinberg/google_kg_movie_scraper).

 ## Analyses

-For all platforms for which we had ratings for 100 or more movies, we estimated a correlation matrix (Pearson's), which is plotted below.
+Using 48,613 average movie ratings from the 12 platforms for which we had ratings for 100 or more movies, we estimated a correlation matrix (Pearson's), which is plotted below.
 The median correlation between average ratings of two platforms was .37.
 (The median Spearman's correlation was .35.)

 ![Correlation Plot](figs/pearson-corplot.png)

 ## Top 100